turingschool/portfolios/students/1806-back/mike-mckee/20180921-mike-mckee-m2.md

 comfortably rate their favorite shows (or not so favorite!) from the comfort of their own couch or favorite chair.

+I learned a lot about working on a small-ish size project, coming up with an algorithm for the BingeScore calculation, working with a basic API call to get data about TV shows, and working with a different CSS framework (I used Materialize).

 ## C: Group Work & Projects

 ### Projects